Updated: February 2026 • 8 min read

 Qapital – Gamified Savings Rules with Investment Options

-Best for: Behavioral savers who need extra motivation through gamification
+Best for: Behavioral savers who need extra motivation through rule-based automation

 Core Features: